UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 After inserting the new cartridge, flush the faucet filter with cold water until it runs clear before drinking.

-Dealing with a faucet water filter leaking after installation is frustrating, but resolving the drip is usually a matter of slight adjustments.
-If water sprays aggressively from the connection point when you turn on the tap, do not panic.
-Run through this quick troubleshooting checklist:
+Dealing with a faucet filter leaking at connection points is frustrating, but resolving the drip usually requires only minor adjustments.
+If water sprays aggressively when you turn on the tap, run through this quick troubleshooting checklist:

-• Check the O-ring Placement: The number one cause of immediate leaks is a missing or misaligned rubber washer.
-Unscrew the adapter and verify the O-ring sits perfectly flat inside.
+• Verify the O-ring placement: The primary cause of immediate leaks is a missing or misaligned rubber washer.
+Unscrew the adapter and verify the O-ring sits perfectly flat inside the housing before reattaching.

-• Fix Cross-Threading: If water sprays entirely sideways, your adapter is likely cross-threaded.
+• Realign the threads to fix cross-threading: If water sprays entirely sideways, your adapter is likely cross-threaded.
 Remove the plastic piece entirely and screw it back on slowly, keeping it perfectly level with the spout.

-• Apply Plumber’s Tape: If a persistent, minor drip remains around the metal threads of your sink, wrap a single layer of white Teflon plumber’s tape around the bare faucet threads before reattaching the adapter to create a watertight seal.
+• Apply a single layer of plumber’s tape: If a persistent, minor drip remains around the metal threads of your sink, wrap a single layer of white Teflon plumber’s tape around the bare faucet threads before reattaching the adapter to create a watertight seal.

-A faucet filter is a sustainable solution that replaces hundreds of single-use plastic bottles with cleaner tap water.
+A faucet filter is an easy, sustainable solution that replaces hundreds of single-use plastic bottles.

 Attaching a filtration unit to your kitchen sink is one of the easiest ways to make your household significantly more sustainable.
 By cleaning your municipal tap water right at home, you drastically reduce your family’s reliance on single-use plastic bottles.
-Astonishingly, one standard filter cartridge can comfortably replace up to 300 standard 16.9-ounce water bottles.
+Astonishingly, one standard filter cartridge can comfortably replace up to 300 standard 16.9-ounce water bottles before expiring.

 Start Enjoying Fresh Filtered Water Today

-Installing a faucet water filter provides cleaner, better-tasting water quickly and reduces plastic waste.
+Installing a faucet water filter offers immediate access to better-tasting water while significantly reducing environmental plastic waste.

 Frequently Asked Questions About Faucet Water Filters